citiususc/Linguakit/README.md

 * **Sentence segmentation** (parameter `seg`): Returns a sentence per line.
 Sentence segmentation is the problem of dividing a string of written language into its component sentences.

 * **Lemmatization** (parameter `lem`): Returns all the lemmas of each token and all the morphological information (PoS tags) associated to each lemma.
-This is the process running before PoS tagging disambugation.
+This is the process running before PoS tagging disambiguation.

 * **Keyword in context** (parameter `kwic`): Returns a target word in context (window: 10 tokens).
 Option `-tokens` returns tokens as context.
 This module requires the keyword to be searched as an additional argument.